 The Payments tab provides a history of all payments made against the commission on the sales document.

 You’ll see the Date, Check Number, Payment Comment, and Amount of each payment.

 Note: Commissions are not paid out of iPoint.
-Changing these values do not affect any payroll information in QuickBooks. iPoint will generate a report with these numbers so that you can manually enter the commission details into your payroll software.
+Changing these values does not affect any payroll information in QuickBooks. iPoint will generate a report with these numbers so that you can manually enter the commission details into your payroll software.

 Again, these fields are all editable with the correct permissions.
-Otherwise they are informational only.
+Otherwise, they are informational only.